TristanvanLeeuwen/IP_and_Im_Lectures/discrete_ip_regularization.md

 ## Regularisation

-To stabilize the problem we can modify the pseudo inverse in several ways to avoid dividing by small singular values.
+To stabilise the problem we can modify the pseudo inverse in several ways to avoid dividing by small singular values.
 One option is to simply ignore small singular values and choose a cut-off value and define the solution as

 ```{math}
 :label: regK
 \widetilde u_{\alpha} = V_{k}r_{\alpha}(\Sigma_{k}){U_{k}}^*f,
 ```

-where $r$ computes the regularized inverse:
+where $r$ computes the regularised inverse:

 $$
 r_{\alpha}(\sigma) =